 A look at one more report

-was carried out last year by Lagos-based online platform, Stutern, to determine how much Nigerian graduates earn.
+A research report was carried out last year by Lagos-based online platform, Stutern, to determine how much Nigerian graduates earn.
 After its research, Stutern released surprising (or not too surprising) statistics about the salary distribution of employed graduates.
 The research made use of data available from 2010-2016.
 Here’s the statistics they published.

 1. 25 percent of employed graduates earn less than N20, 000 monthly.